 With that in mind, it’s important to recognize that a lot of the businesses included in the above statistics will simply die, not sell.

-Meanwhile, many other businesses might be bigger, but are so owner-dependent that that when the owner goes, the business can’t last.
-For middle market businesses with some real “sellability,” the fact that all these sorts of owners will be retiring in the next few years is largely irrelevant.
+Meanwhile, many other businesses might be bigger, but are so owner-dependent that when the owner goes, the business can’t last.
+For middle market businesses with some real “sellability,” the fact that all these sorts of owners are actively looking to retire is largely irrelevant.

 The numbers also include numerous businesses that are insufficiently profitable and therefore not worth buying as a business (though they might have a few good assets someone will want, like a nice piece of equipment or a building).